-<section-header></section-header> 20 0 20 40 50 80 m Contains OS data © Crown copyright, and database right 2018 Address Vorley Road/Archway Bus Station, N19 Ownership London Borough of Islington Approximate size of site 2,633sqm Current/previous use Bus station (Sui Generis) How the site was Amended allocation (formerly part of ARCH1 - Archway Core Site) identified and relevant planning history Allocation and Residential led development with an element of business floorspace justification including affordable workspace and space suitable for SMEs.
-Site designations Archway Town Centre and constraints Primary Shopping Area Adjacent to St. John's Grove Conservation Area.
-Adjacent to locally listed building at 32 Junction Road Development Opposite to Girdlestone Park public open space Development considerations Archway Community Care Centre is located within the site at 4 Vorley Road.
-This use should be retained in line with policy SC1, or, where loss of the facility is proposed, justification must be provided in line with the policy.
-The Islington Tall Buildings Study suggests that the northern part • The Isington Fair Buildings Study suggests that the northern part of this site has the potential to accommodate a local landmark building of up to 15 storeys (46m), forming part of an Archway cluster of tall buildings alongside Hamlyn House, Hill House and Archway Tower.
+Address Vorley Road/Archway Bus Station, N19

+Current/previous use Bus station (Sui Generis)

+Amended allocation (formerly part of ARCHI - Archway Core Site)

+Residential led development with social and community infrastructure uses.
+There may also be potential for an element of business floorspace including affordable workspace and space suitable for SMEs.

+- Archway Town Centre. - Primary Shopping Area. - Adjacent to St. John's Grove Conservation Area. - Adjacent to locally listed building at 32 Junction Road. - Opposite Girdlestone Park public open space.

+- Archway Community Care Centre is located within the site at 4 Vorley Road.
+This use should be retained in line with Strategic and Development Management Policy SC1, or, where loss of the facility is proposed, justification must be provided in line with the policy. - The Islington Tall Buildings Study suggests that the northern part of this site has the potential to accommodate a local landmark building of up to 15 storeys (46m), forming part of an Archway cluster of tall buildings alongside Hamlyn House, Hill House and Archway Tower.
 The building should assist overlooking of and wayfinding from the adjacent open space, and mark a new entrance and internal route through the Archway Centre complex to connect with Junction Road.
 An appropriate design response to the Girdlestone Estate should be found that limits and mitigates the impact of any proposal on existing residential development.